Please resize your window or rotate your device.

-We underscore the importance of understanding the complexity of comparing fibers and the need to look at products from a life-cycle perspective, including the user phase as well as end-of-life.
+To measure your actual impact of the actual materials used, suppliers and supply chain must be taken into account.
+We underscore the importance of understanding the complexity of comparing fibres and the need to look at products from a life-cycle perspective, including the user phase as well as end-of-life.

 New Innovation